American Folk Art Museum: History

 In 2001, the museum chose its current name, American Folk Art Museum.
 Recognizing that American folk art could only be fully understood in an international context, the word American functions as an indication of the museum's location, emphasis, and principal patronage rather than as a limitation on the kind of art it collects, interprets, or presents.
 The museum's current programming reflects this shift in focus.
 Past exhibits have included folk arts of Latin America, England, Norway, among other countries and continents.

 As the museum's mission developed, so did its effort to establish a permanent home.
-In 1979, the Museum's Board of Trustees purchased two townhouses on West 53rd Street, adjacent to Museum's rented quarters at 49 West 53rd Street.
+In 1979, the museum's Board of Trustees purchased two townhouses on West 53rd Street, adjacent to Museum's rented quarters at 49 West 53rd Street.
 In 1984, while waiting to develop the West 53rd properties, the museum continued to organize exhibitions and educational programs from a former carriage house at 125 West 55th Street.
 Five years later, a new branch of the museum, the Eva and Morris Feld Gallery, opened at 2 Lincoln Square, New York, opposite Lincoln Center for the Performing Arts.

 In 2001, a new building on 45–47 West 53rd Street was opened.
 Tod Williams and Billie Tsien designed an eight-level building on a forty-foot-wide, one hundred-foot-long site on 53rd Street.
 From 2001 to 2011, the midtown space served as the museum's main branch.
 However, facing increasingly high bond payments, the museum sold the midtown branch to the Museum of Modern Art.
 When MoMA announced that it was going to demolish the building in connection with its expansion, there was outcry and considerable discussion about the issue, but the museum ultimately proceeded with its original plans.
+The building was demolished in 2014, though the unique metal façade was preserved in storage by MoMA.

 Following the sale, the American Folk Art Museum used its facility at 2 Lincoln Square as its main exhibition and shop space.
 In 2014, the museum's archives, library, and administrative staff moved to Long Island City, Queens.
 In September 2017, the museum opened the Self-Taught Genius Gallery at its facility in Long Island City.
 The STG gallery shows art from the museum's collection in thematic exhibitions that change every few months.
 The STG Gallery is funded in large part by the Henry Luce Foundation.

-The collection

-Standing as "one of New York City’s great treasures", the museum's 7,000 plus collection has been formed almost entirely through gifts.
-Spanning a wide variety of mediums, the collection includes over 1,200 paintings on canvas or panel, 1,500 drawings and works on paper, 1,000 sculptural objects, 1,000 textile items, 200 ceramic objects, 100 pieces of furniture, 300 decorated household items from the Historical Society of Early American Decoration, and two large-scale architectural models.
+It is temporarily closed, with no stated reopening date.
+The American Folk Art Museum temporarily closed in May 2025 for a renovation.